Article

 Papaspyradikos et al 2022, concluded that using self adhesive radiopaque fiducial artificial landmarks (Figure 4) in the absence of anatomical landmarks improved both the scanning process as well as the accuracy and fitting of the final restoration.

-II.
 Splinting ISBs to Improve the Accuracy of IOSs

 Splinting implant-supported bite splints (ISBs) is an effective technique to enhance the accuracy of intraoral scanners (IOSs) when capturing edentulous arches.
 This method involves stabilizing ISBs with rigid materials or frameworks to ensure they remain securely in place during the scanning process.
 By minimizing movement and ensuring a stable reference point, splinting helps to reduce distortion and improve the consistency of digital impressions.
 The splinting process involves fabricating a splint that fits over the edentulous arch and provides additional support to prevent displacement.
 This ensures that the IOS can capture accurate, high-quality data without the complications that can arise from the natural movement of the arch or prosthesis.
 Additionally, splinting ISBs can facilitate the precise alignment of intraoral scans with other imaging modalities, such as CBCT, by providing fixed reference points.
 This technique is particularly useful in complex cases where maintaining the exact position of the ISB is critical for achieving optimal scanning results.